aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 type: docs
 weight: 20
 url: /net/custom-shape/
-keywords: "PowerPoint shape, custom shape, PowerPoint presentation, C#, Csharp, Aspose.Slides for .NET"
+keywords:
+- shape
+- custom shape
+- create shape
+- geometry
+- shape geometry
+- geometry path
+- path points
+- edit points
+- PowerPoint
+- presentation
+- C#
+- Aspose.Slides for .NET
-description: "Add custom shape in PowerPoint presentation in C# or .NET"
+description: "Add a custom shape to a PowerPoint presentation in .NET"
 ---

-# Change a Shape Using Edit Points
+## Change a Shape Using Edit Points

 Consider a square.
 In PowerPoint, using **edit points**, you can

 * move the square's corner in or out